Generally, when I start talking about boundaries, people mentally check out of the conversation.

-Boundaries are emotional and physical limits that tell other people how to treat you.
-Boundaries tell the people around you what’s ok and what’s not ok in their relationship with you.
+Boundaries are physical and emotional limits that tell other people how to treat you.

 When you see it written out like that, it’s pretty simple right?